CS50Spring2023/nuggets2-team9-plankton/README.md

 # Nuggets
-### Team 9 - Plankton: Jackson Easly, Andrada Pantelimon, Sanjana Raj
+### Team 9 - Plankton: Jackson Easley, Andrada Pantelimon, Sanjana Raj

 This repository contains the code for the CS50 "Nuggets" game, in which players explore a set of rooms and passageways in search of gold nuggets.
 The rooms and passages are defined by a *map* loaded by the server at the start of the game.
 To play with our team's map, load *plankton.txt*.